 Tomoe feigned disinterest but his heart thumped.
 A man named Santa gave everyone presents and nobody questioned it?
-Was he some kind of Yōkai to get around the world in one single day?
+Didn't he have to get around the whole world in one day?
+How did he manage it?

 'Nanami, you still didn't explain snow!'
 Mizuki pressed, now sitting at her feet like she was a God –